amitbhi/amitbhi/README.md

 ### 🧠 About Me
 With **17 years of progressive IT experience** — including **10 in Data Science** and **5 in Generative AI** — I architect and operationalize data-driven transformation for renewable energy OEMs.

-Currently leading **Suzlon Energy’s Analytics Centre**, managing a ₹9 Cr (~€0.86 M) budget, driving predictive and generative initiatives across turbine manufacturing, O&M, and corporate analytics.
+Currently leading **Suzlon Energy’s Analytics Centre**, driving predictive and generative initiatives across turbine manufacturing, O&M, and corporate analytics.

 ---